“The MANNER of DRESSING the HAIR calls for much attention at the present day, and many are the inquiries addressed to us on this important subject.”

 A Few Final Words…

 The styles above were not the only fashionable coiffures of 1863, but I hope they have given you an idea of how ladies wore their hair that year.
-For more on hair care and coiffures in the Victorian era, the following links might be useful:
+You can learn more about Victorian hairstyles in my upcoming book A Victorian Lady’s Guide to Fashion and Beauty (Pen & Sword Books, July 2018).
+The hairstyles of 1860 also get a mention in my debut Victorian romance novel The Lost Letter.

 Englishwoman’s Domestic Magazine, Vol. VI.
 London: S. O. Beeton, 1863.